 The first order of business is to determine what county you need to file in.
 Generally, you file in the county where you live.
 If you live in Seattle or Bellevue, for example, you’ll file for a divorce in King County.
 Your lawyer can help you figure out if there is another alternative.
 All of the papers you file in court are called “pleadings.”
 Washington State has mandatory forms that must be used as pleadings in all divorce cases.

 Petition for Dissolution of Marriage

-In Washington state, the divorce process is initiated by filing a Petition for Dissolution of Marriage.
-In most counties, the petition must be filed with other mandatory documents, with which your attorney will be quite familiar.
+In Washington state, the divorce process is initiated by filing a Petition for Dissolution of Marriage, commonly known as, “divorce petition.”
+In most Washington State counties, the petition must be filed with other mandatory documents, with which your attorney will be quite familiar.
 When the petition is filed, you will receive a cause number for your case.
 In some jurisdictions, when you file, you will receive a case schedule setting forth all deadlines for your case.
 Some jurisdictions enter financial restraining orders at the time of filing.
 It is important that you carefully read and understand all of the court documents you receive from the court.
 Ask your lawyer to explain all of these documents to you.
 The court will hold you responsible for following all requirements imposed on you, so take this very seriously.

 Service of Process

 The petition must be properly served on the opposing party, and the court must be made aware of this.
 Your lawyer will make sure service is accomplished and that the proper confirmatory pleadings are filed in court.
 If proper service does not take place, the court may throw your case out.

 The opposing party must file a Response to the Petition.
 There are time periods during which this must be accomplished.
 The response must be properly served on the opposing party.
 Once these documents have been filed with the court and served on the opposing party, the court is said to have jurisdiction over your case.